Updated: Nov 17, 2020

-The ban in China combined with the current mechanisms and programs to manage and handle waste, is the primary cause of scrap waste piling up in warehouses and parking lots.
-Some is ending up in waterways, oceans, landfills and incinerators.
+The ban in China combined with the current mechanisms and programs to manage and handle waste is the primary cause of scrap waste piling up in warehouses and parking lots.
+Some are ending up in waterways, oceans, landfills, and incinerators.
 In nearly all cases, waste disposal is now more expensive.

 As a result of this ban, the Canadian and US global recycling system has been crumbling and numerous North American cities are now scrambling to figure a cost-effective approach to manage their recycled goods.

 Even when a product is recycled, its eventual destination is still a landfill.
 During the height of the recycling hype, millions of tons of garbage still went to the landfill, and the production of virgin plastics increased at a steady rate alongside recycled products.
-There was a steady stream on new landfill openings as recycled was hyped to be the next big environmental saviour.
+There was a steady stream of new landfill openings as recycled was hyped to be the next big environmental savior.

 This ban by China and other Asian countries are pushing businesses and counties to rethink their environmental footprint, causing panic, and chaos as waste no longer has a place to go, they are now scrambling to adapt and reset.